Crane and Construction Accidents

 - Run over by the crane

 - Falls from the crane structure

 - Driver error

 The construction industry is one of the more dangerous fields of work.
 On any given day, 125,000 cranes are in operation with 250,000 workers sharing operator responsibilities.
 Hundreds of accidents occur each year due to negligence.
-In response to the increase of injuries and fatalities on construction work sites, the Occupational Safety and Health Administration (OSHA) requires frequent inspection of the cranes, training for all operators, safety equipment, and protocol, and proper supervision of employees.
+In response to the increase of injuries and fatalities on construction worksites, the Occupational Safety and Health Administration (OSHA) requires frequent inspection of the cranes, training for all operators, safety equipment, and protocol, and proper supervision of employees.
 A large number of crane accidents are caused by negligence and are preventable.
-OSHA, a federal regulatory agency, along with the state of California, implemented a variety of safety regulations concerning operation and use of cranes at work sites.
+OSHA, a federal regulatory agency, along with the state of California, implemented a variety of safety regulations concerning the operation and use of cranes at work sites.
 Some of these regulations require: